Can you have multiple TikTok accounts?

 5. Adjust the Strategy

-Some videos will flop.
-Some will blow up.
-That’s the game.
-But you have to pay attention.
-Use TikTok Analytics.
-See which content works best for each account.
-Maybe one page thrives on trends while another does better with original content.
-Adapt.
-Test.
-Repeat.
-Growth isn’t about luck—it’s about knowing what works and doing more of it.
+Some videos flop, others blow up.
+Pay attention.
+Use TikTok Analytics to see what content works on each account.
+One page might thrive on TikTok trends, while another grows with original posts.
+Adapt, test, and repeat.
+Growth comes from knowing what works and doing more of it.

 How to Track Performance & Analytics for Multiple Accounts